skzhou3/MyGenome/README.md

 ```
 singularity run --app blast2120 /share/singularity/images/ccs/conda/amd-conda1-centos8.sinf
 ```
 From this BLAST we found that large portions of the genome have low deviation, but there are also substantial portions of high deviation (95-97% with contigs length >20,000 reads).
-If we wanted to manually identify some of these longer contigs with high deviation, we could run the following command:
+If we wanted to manually identify some of these longer contigs with high deviation, we could run the following command (including singularity):
 ```
 grep -A 1 Pd8825_contig5889 Pd8825_final.fasta | NR=2 awk '{print substr($1,1,14629)}' | singularity run --app blast2120 /share/singularity/images/ccs/conda/amd-conda1-centos8.sinf blastn -query - -db nr -outfmt 6 -remote
 ```
 In this command, the contig we identified was Pd8825_contig5889.
-This BLAST primarily returned hits to
+This BLAST primarily returned hits to *Pyricularia oryzae* so this command was not very fruitful.
+Alternatively, we would like to identiy the Internal Transcribed Spacers (ITS) regions to BLAST instead.

 2. Assemble new genome with SPAdes.

 Results of SPAdes assembly: